How to register a business name is one of the most asked questions on Google by business owners in Nigeria.

-Unlike before private individuals can now register their business at the comfort of their homes.
+Unlike before private individuals can now register their businesses in the comfort of their homes.

 Why Should I Register My Business Name in Nigeria

-As a business in Nigeria, there are many benefits for registering your business name with CAC.
+As a business in Nigeria, there are many benefits to registering your business name with CAC.

 - To protect your legal liability